koning/merlin/docs/source/merlin_specification.rst

 .. note:: The Merlin input file is a yaml file and must adhere to yaml
     syntax.
 The yaml spec relies on the indentation in the file.

+The description below contains a specification yaml file with all of the possible variables described.
+Section descriptions can be found here: :ref:`Tutorial_hello_world` and :ref:`Tutorial_run_sim` .

 The input file can take a number of variables, beyond the examples shown here.
 For a complete list and descriptions of the variables, see :doc:`./merlin_variables`.